These free word search puzzles can help you review important English vocabulary. Unlike crosswords, they don’t help you practice the word meanings.

-Academic Vocabulary Word Search 3 includes lots of words related to scientific inquiry (affect, bias, convincing, equipment, hypothesis, technique, etc.) (Answers here.)
+Academic Vocabulary Word Search 3 includes lots of words related to scientific inquiry.
+(Examples: affect, bias, convincing, equipment, hypothesis, technique, etc.) (Answers here.)
 I did make a set of flashcards in Quizlet for 25 of these words.
 You can study their definitions or play games to practice them here.
 (Try the timed matching game.)

 Academic Voc.
 Word Search 4 is mostly words related to university study and life.
 (Answers here.)
-It includes academic writing terms such as cite, clause, coherent, draft, revise, and thesis, as well as institutional vocabulary like aid, annual, fees, license, regulation, restricted, role, sector, voluntary, etc.
+It includes academic writing terms like cite, clause, coherent, revise, and thesis.
+It also has institutional vocabulary (aid, annual, fees, license, regulation, restricted, role, sector, etc.)

 I made the Science Word Search and Methods of Science Word Search years ago.
 They use many of the words above (especially from Ac.
 WS #3), but they also have some unique words.
 (Science WS Answers.
 Methods of Science Answers.)

 The Teamwork and Design Word Search is also old, with more unique words as well as a few from above.
 (Answers.)
 You can practice many of its words on the Product Design Vocabulary page and the page on Teamwork and Cooperation Vocabulary.

 I will be adding word searches from time to time—check back in a couple of months for more!
 Happy puzzle searching!

 Crossword Puzzles are a great way to make vocabulary study more fun.
 These can be printed for practice offline.

 Have fun while practicing these important academic adjectives with this & related opposites matching games.
 Try playing it now!